 Endless Mountains Gravel Bikepacking Loop

 Come experience the beautiful pastoral landscapes of northeastern Pennsylvania in a whole new way!
-The now officially launched Endless Mountains Gravel Bikepacking Loop (EMGBL) takes gravel cyclists approximately 410-miles through the four scenic counties of Bradford, Sullivan, Susquehanna and Wyoming with some unforgettable stops along the way.
+The now officially launched Endless Mountains Gravel Bikepacking Loop (EMGBL) takes gravel cyclists hundreds of miles through the four scenic counties of Bradford, Sullivan, Susquehanna and Wyoming, with some unforgettable stops along the way.

-This new bikepacking loop boasts well over 32,000 feet in elevation changes throughout the 400-plus miles.
+This new bikepacking loop boasts over 42,000 feet in elevation changes throughout the approximate 430-miles.
 For those keeping track, that’s collectively taller than Mount Everest!
 While that may seem like a massive challenge, you’ll be too distracted by the intrinsic beauty of the region to pay any attention to the intense workout you’re getting.
+Based on feedback from cyclists that have ridden the route in its entirety, we recommend riding the EMGBL in a counter-clockwise direction.
+While the starting point lies in Towanda (Bradford County), riders are able to start the route anywhere they please.

 We continue to partner with various bike-friendly local businesses in the region to ensure cyclists have access to repair and charging stations, supplies and lodging for their trip.
 These locations are all highlighted on our digital maps below, giving riders the opportunity to plan their adventure before they even begin!
 This route will continue to evolve as we incorporate more regional partners and bike-friendly businesses as well as take feedback and recommendations from those who utilize the bikepacking loop.